 If this is a child in need, discuss the issues with the Designated Safeguarding Lead and parents.
-Obtain their consent for a request for service to be made to the Integrated Front Door.
+Obtain their consent for referral.

 Is this a child protection matter?
 Section 47 of the Children Act 1989 says:

 - children at risk or who are suffering significant harm. - children suffering the effects of significant harm - serious health problems.